ajdl334/facturas/Facture-master/README.md

 Facture
 -------
 Web app written in Python and [Flask](http://flask.pocoo.org/) to quickly generate invoices.

-### Why?

-My goal was to learn Flask framework.

-And of course, use this app to generate invoices for our school photo club @[ClubReflets](https://github.com/ClubReflets)
+Adding ability to save invoices to server and allow users to create custom invoice design.